ID3D12Device::CreateCommandList method (d3d12.h)

 Creates a command list.

-HRESULT CreateCommandList( UINT nodeMask, D3D12_COMMAND_LIST_TYPE type, ID3D12CommandAllocator *pCommandAllocator, ID3D12PipelineState *pInitialState, REFIID riid, void **ppCommandList );
+HRESULT CreateCommandList( [in] UINT nodeMask, [in] D3D12_COMMAND_LIST_TYPE type, [in] ID3D12CommandAllocator *pCommandAllocator, [in, optional] ID3D12PipelineState *pInitialState, [in] REFIID riid, [out] void **ppCommandList );

-For single GPU operation, set this to zero.
-If there are multiple GPU nodes, set a bit to identify the node (the device's physical adapter) for which to create the command list.
+For single-GPU operation, set this to zero.
+If there are multiple GPU nodes, then set a bit to identify the node (the device's physical adapter) for which to create the command list.
 Each bit in the mask corresponds to a single node.
-Only 1 bit must be set.
-Refer to Multi-Adapter.
+Only one bit must be set.
+Also see Multi-adapter systems.

-A pointer to the ID3D12CommandAllocator object that the device creates command lists from.
+A pointer to the command allocator object from which the device creates command lists.